If you’ve ever done SEO, you know how good it feels to see your rankings go up.

 If you take a look at the most popular sites in your niche, you’ll notice that 9 times out of 10, they’ll have great UX.

 Say you’re in SaaS.
-Without a doubt, Salesforce is one of the biggest SaaS innovators in the niche.
+Without a doubt, Salesforce is one of the biggest SaaS players in the niche.

 And sure enough, their desktop and mobile UX is fantastic.